 Fascinating, right?
 If you want a more detailed look, check out: An Epidemic of Absence: A New Way of Understanding Allergies and Autoimmune Diseases.

 BTW, you may be wondering: my baby is barely four months old and doesn’t even “eat” yet, so why are you telling me about this now? *Because believe it or not, THIS is the time (and the only time, really) that you can do anything in terms of preventing food allergies.
 We’ll tell you…

 A food allergy is functionally the same as an autoimmune response: the body’s immune system misidentifies something as a threat (in this case, a food), and then attacks as if it were under siege from a virus or bacteria (which it isn’t).
 This is the basis of what causes an allergic reaction.

-The Food and Drug Administration’s “Big 8” allergens are milk, egg, peanut, tree nuts, shellfish, fish, wheat and soy.
-But among young children, only three culprits comprise more than 80% of all food allergies: cow’s milk, eggs and peanuts.
+The Food and Drug Administration’s “Big 8” allergens are milk, egg, peanut, tree nuts, shellfish, fish, wheat, and soy.
+But among young children, only three culprits comprise more than 80% of all food allergies: cow’s milk, eggs, and peanuts.

 BTW, there is no cure for a food allergy — once a person develops an allergy, there’s not much to do about it except manage it… which typically means avoidance of the food altogether.
 (There have been successful desensitization therapies, but they are expensive and onerous — most people don’t pursue them.)
-This is why it’s so important to know ahead of time that there are steps you can take towards preventing food allergies.
+This is why it’s so important to know ahead of time that there are steps you can take toward preventing food allergies.

 And we probably don’t need to waste any of your time telling you that a food allergy can take a serious toll on a child’s (and an entire family’s) experience, health, and wellbeing.
 To put it mildly, it sucks.